craftcms/docs/docs/commerce/5.x/development/cart.md

 ### Line Items

 A cart’s contents are represented by _line items_.
-Line items are populated from [purchasables](../system/purchasables.md) when they are added to the cart (out-of-the-box, this will almost always be a [variant](../system/products-variants.md)), and have a quantity, description, notes, a calculated subtotal, options, adjustments (like tax and shipping costs), and other metadata.
+Line items are typically populated from [purchasables](../system/purchasables.md) when they are added to the cart, but [custom line items](#custom-line-items) can also be created on-the-fly. <Since product="commerce" ver="5.1.0" feature="Custom, ad-hoc line items" />

+Out-of-the-box, line items  [variant](../system/products-variants.md), and have a quantity, description, notes, a calculated subtotal, options, adjustments (like tax and shipping costs), and other metadata.
 Most importantly, though, the line item retains a reference to its purchasable so that it can be refreshed with the latest information from your store while the customer is shopping.

-This section will cover displaying information about what is in a customer’s cart or completed order; to learn about working with an active cart, jump to [Managing Cart contents](#managing-cart-contents)!

 ::: tip
-Even in the event a product or variant is altered or deleted after a customer checks out, enough information is memoized on each line item to reconstruct what was purchased, and how much was paid.
+In the event a product or variant is altered or deleted after a customer checks out, enough information is memoized on each line item to reconstruct what was purchased, and how much was paid.
+Some of this is recorded directly on the line item (like [prices](#prices) and its [physical attributes](#physical-properties)), and some is stored as metadata (like [options](#line-item-options-and-notes) and [snapshots](../system/purchasables.md#snapshots)).
 :::

+To learn about working with an active cart, jump to [Managing Cart contents](#managing-cart-contents).

 Line items are always returned as an array, even if there is only a single item in the cart.
 Loop over them to display information about each one: